magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_unshakeable-peace.md

 Unshakeable Peace
 =================

+<p class="chapter-footnote" markdown="1">*Note*: A different
-\<p class="chapter-footnote"\>*Note*: A different translation of this talk has been published elsewhere under the title: ‘*The Key to Liberation*’\</p\>
+translation of this talk has been published elsewhere under the title:

-\<span class="dropcaps-first"\>T\</span\>\<span
+‘*The Key to Liberation*’</p>

+<span class="dropcaps-first" markdown="1">T</span><span
-class="dropcaps-words"\>he whole reason for studying\</span\> the
+class="dropcaps-words" markdown="1">he whole reason for
-Dhamma, the teachings of the Buddha, is to search for a way to transcend suffering and attain peace and happiness.
-Whether we study physical or mental phenomena, the mind () or its psychological factors (), it’s only when we make liberation from suffering our ultimate goal that we’re on the right path; nothing less.
+studying</span>&nbsp; the Dhamma, the teachings of the Buddha, is to search for a way to transcend suffering and attain peace and happiness.
+Whether we study physical or mental phenomena, the mind (*citta*) or its psychological factors (*cetasikā*), it’s only when we make liberation from suffering our ultimate goal that we’re on the right path; nothing less.
 Suffering has a cause and conditions for its existence.

 Please clearly understand that when the mind is still, it’s in its natural, normal state.
-As soon as the mind moves, it becomes conditioned ().
+As soon as the mind moves, it becomes conditioned (*saṅkhāra*).
 When the mind is attracted to something, it becomes conditioned.
 When aversion arises, it becomes conditioned.
 The desire to move here and there arises from conditioning.
 If our awareness doesn’t keep pace with these mental proliferations as they occur, the mind will chase after them and be conditioned by them.
 Whenever the mind moves, at that moment, it becomes a conventional reality.

 So the Buddha taught us to contemplate these wavering conditions of the mind.
-Whenever the mind moves, it becomes unstable and impermanent (), unsatisfactory () and can not be taken as a self ().
+Whenever the mind moves, it becomes unstable and impermanent (*anicca*), unsatisfactory (*dukkha*) and can not be taken as a self (*anattā*).
 These are the three universal characteristics of all conditioned phenomena.
 The Buddha taught us to observe and contemplate these movements of the mind.

-It’s likewise with the teaching of dependent origination (): deluded understanding () is the cause and condition for the arising of volitional formations (); which is the cause and condition for the arising of consciousness (); which is the cause and condition for the arising of mentality and materiality ( and ), and so on, just as we’ve studied in the scriptures.
+It’s likewise with the teaching of dependent origination (*paṭicca-samuppāda*): deluded understanding (*avijjā*) is the cause and condition for the arising of volitional kammic formations (*saṅkhāra*);
+which is the cause and condition for the arising of consciousness (*viññāṇa*); which is the cause and condition for the arising of mentality and materiality (*nāma* and *rūpa*), and so on, just as we’ve studied in the scriptures.
 The Buddha separated each link of the chain to make it easier to study.
 This is an accurate description of reality, but when this process actually occurs in real life, the scholars aren’t